Inline Help Text

 How to use

-Show no more than 5 lines of help text not to clutter the screen.
-Note that the text width is limited to 70 characters.
+Show no more than five lines of help text to not clutter the screen.
+Text width is limited to 70 characters.

-Show more than 5 lines only when a text cannot be shortened for legal purposes.
+Show more than five lines only when a text cannot be shortened for legal purposes.

 Implementation